sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 For example P(+b,-e,+a,-j,-m)=P(+b)P(-e)P(+a|+b,-e)P(-j|+a)P(-m|+a)

 ### Causality in Bayes' Nets
- If in a Bayes' net the arrows show the real causes, it can be better investigated and the probabilities found.
+ If in a Bayes' net the arrows represent the real causes, it can be better investigated and the probabilities are easier to find.
 The network also becomes simpler.
-Because the number of parents is less. <br/>
+Because the number of parents is fewer. <br/>
- Sometimes arrows do not show causal relationships.
-Or even in a network, none of the arrows have a causal relationship.
+ Sometimes arrows do not represent causal relationships.
+Or even in some networks, none of the arrows have a causal relationship.
 For example, when some important variables are not available in the network.
 In such cases, the arrows show correlation and not causation.<br/>

  Therefore, we do not need to know the exact causal structure between the variables.
 ### Space Efficiency
- The CPT size of a node if it has m different value and has k parents, each of which also has m different value, is equal to m^(k+1). <br/>
+ The CPT size of a node depends on it's domain and parents. if a node has k parents and each of which has m different value, the CPT size is equal to m^(k+1). <br/>
  Therefore, in a Bayes' net with N Boolean variables, if each node has a maximum of k parents, the size of the whole net is of the order of O(N*2^(k+1)).
 Whereas if we want to store their joint distribution, it is the size of 2^N. <br/>

  So, we conclude that if we use this method, it usually requires less memory.
 It is also easier and faster to use local CPTs.